 CLASS FORMAT, IN-CLASS EXPERIENCES, TEACHING STYLE, LEADERSHIP, AND GOALS FOR GRADUATES

-Purdue University is reinventing high school with the launch of the Purdue Polytechnic High School on the Near Eastside of Indianapolis in 2017.
+Purdue University is reinventing high school with Purdue Polytechnic High School.

 - Too many students who are talented in science, technology, engineering and math (STEM) are not succeeding or being challenged in today’s traditional education system.